howerj/liblisp/doc/plan.md

 The steps and sections I need to work on are:

+### Garbage Collection

+**DONE**

+Add simple garbage collection so we do not end up taking up all the memory!

 ### Add config file

 A simple configuration file would be nice, named *config.lsp* or something, it would be easy enough to do given the already available parser/evaluator.

+Configuration for:
+* Default file(s) to read in before start up
+* Colors for various symbols
+* Set command line args automatically

 ### Text processing primitives and file I/O